 The tool allows the user to specify the frame payload header parameters independent of the test SAP configuration parameters.
 This capability gives the user flexibility to test for different possible frame header encapsulations.
-The user can specify the appropriate VLAN tags, Ethertype, and Dot1p values independent of the SAP configuration like with actual service testing.
+The user can specify the appropriate VLAN tags, Ethertype, and dot1p values independent of the SAP configuration to mimic actual customer traffic.
 In other words, the software does not use the parameters (For example: SAP ID, Source MAC, and Destination MAC) during the invocation of the testhead tool to build the test frames.
 Instead it uses only the parameters specified in the frame-payload CLI command.
-The software does not verify that the parameters specified match the service configuration used for testing, for example, software does not match if the VLAN tags specified matches the SAP tags, the Ethertype specified matches the user configured port Ethertype, and so on.
+The software does not verify that the parameters specified matches the SAP tags, the Ethertype specified matches the user configured port Ethertype, and so on.
 It is expected that the user configures the frame-payload appropriately so that the traffic matches the SAP configuration.